 The process of becoming a citizen of the United States citizen is known as "naturalization".
-Applications for naturalization are managed by the Bureau of Citizenship and Immigration Services (USCIS).
+Applications for naturalization are managed by the U.S. Citizenship and Immigration Services (USCIS).
 After obtaining citizenship, you will gain certain rights including:

 - The right to vote in U.S. elections;